bxlab/cmdb-quantbio/assignments/lab/scRNA-seq/assignment/index.md

 Now, find a **tool** function to run the tSNE algorithm on your data.
 You should not need any additional parameters.

 Now that you've run the UMAP and t-SNE algorithms, you'll want to plot the output.
-Helpfully, scanpy's plotting functions actually work with Matplotlib's `fig, ax = plt.subplots()` functionality: when you run a scanpy plotting function, you can use the `ax` argument to plot to a specific matplotlib `axes` object.
-Create a figure showing the UMAP and t-SNE visualizations of your data as follows:
-1. Create a two panel figure using `fig, axes = plt.subplots(ncols=2)`
-2. Find a scanpy **plotting** function to plot your UMAP results.
-You'll want to specify the `color` argument to color the cells by their leiden cluster (`color='leiden'`), the `ax` argument to choose where to actually plot the data (`ax = axes[0]`), and the `title` argument to set the panel title.
-You'll also want to set `show=False`.
+Find a scanpy **plotting** function to plot your UMAP results.
+You'll want to specify the `color` argument to color the cells by their leiden cluster (`color='leiden'`), the `title` argument to set the panel title, and the `save` argument to specify a file suffix for saving the plot.
+Note that plots are saved into a folder `figures` that scanpy creates.
+Now find a scanpy **plotting** function to plot your t-SNE results.
+This function takes the same arguments as the t-SNE plotting function.
-3. Find a scanpy **plotting** function to plot your t-SNE results.
-You'll want to specify the `color` argument to color the cells by their leiden cluster (`color='leiden'`), the `ax` argument to choose where to actually plot the data (`ax = axes[1]`), and the `title` argument to set the panel title.
-You'll also want to set `show=False`.

-Label your figure appropriately and save it to a file.
-You will be uploading it with the assignment.<br><br>
+Title your figures appropriately.
+You will be uploading them for the assignment.<br><br>

 ### Exercise 2: Identifying cluster marker genes